×

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "You can buy a beautiful 2 brm 2.5 bathroom apartment from about $78,000 upwards.
 If you are looking for a home with a bit of land around you can go about 15 mins from Cuenca and find the most beautiful homes for $150,000 - $300,000 and of course then you have the ones that are even higher.
 Depending on what you are looking for.
 There are beautiful pre-construction apartments selling from $60,000 to a large penthouse which has the most spectacular views for under $200,000.
 I went and paid our phone and electric bill the other day and for the two of us it was $30 for the month.
 Our apartment taxes are around $30 per year.
-Our security apartment and gas fees per month are $63.00," commented one expat who made the move to Cuenca.
+Our security apartment and gas fees per month are $63.00," remarked one expat who made the move to Cuenca.

 "You don't need a car in Cuenca because there is a tram, buses, and taxis that are very inexpensive, especially for seniors.
 That is a big savings just for gas, insurance and maintenance.
 In Cuenca, you do not need AC or heat.
 A little portable heater at breakfast will suffice.
 The water is very cheap, $8-$10/mo.
 Some may try to give you tourist prices on rent or buying.
 Shop around..
 There are some very reasonable prices.
 Plus, the interest rates for 1 year cd's so much better than US!
-Enjoy," remarked one expat in Ecuador.
+Enjoy," said one expat in Ecuador.

 View More Answers